 The 3-year-old daughter of Alphabet Soup bolstered the steeplechase division with a rough-trip second in the 3-year-old stakes at Far Hills and a win at Charleston for Bernie and Kate Dalton.
 Down Royal made her 4-year-old debut, finishing second in the Raymond G. Woolfe at the Carolina Cup meet, third at Middleburg Spring Races and third against the boys at Nashville.

 Added to the roster in the fall of 2017, the stakes-placed mare finished third in the Peapack at Far Hills.
-Trained by Jonathan Sheppard, she'll aim at the rich filly and mare hurdle stakes division in the spring.
+Trained by Jonathan Sheppard, she'll aim at the rich filly and mare hurdle stakes division.